AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 Please refer to here for more info on [ADS-B](https://www.faa.gov/nextgen/programs/adsb/faq/).
 Note that this system uses just receiving capabilities of software defined radios.
 It is illegal to transmit with a software defined radio without certain licenses, especially pertaining aircraft.
 Please refer [here](https://www.fcc.gov/wireless/bureau-divisions/mobility-division/amateur-radio-service) to learn about licenses that allow transmitting with radios.

 ## Note
 There are two methods of installation, with script (beta) and manual (tested).
-For more information on using each component or for troubleshooting, refer the manual installation sections and the README for each component.
+For more advanced documentation on each component, there is additional info in their directories.

 ## Hardware Tested
 ### Host Device